5 Keywords to Include on Your Physical Therapy Resume and Why

 Putting your best foot forward

 Objective statements are no longer the gold standard for beginning your resume.
-Instead of those aspirational statements, the new norm is a career summary or a bulleted list of your key offerings.
-The valuable real estate at the top of your resume gives you an opportunity to include your most important keywords so a hiring manager can spot them quickly and easily.
+The new norm is a career summary or a bulleted list of your key offerings instead of those aspirational statements.
+The valuable real estate at the top of your resume allows you to include your most important keywords so a hiring manager can spot them quickly and easily.
 By designing your PT resume to capture attention and using various types of keywords to emphasize your suitability as a candidate, you’ll be well on your way to landing your next physical therapy position.